How German Technology can Contain PH Flood Disasters

 But aside from these, critical infrastructure should also be protected.
 What is “CRITICAL INFRASTRUCTURE”?
-All installations, systems, and buildings that contribute to the primary operation of a country are considered as critical infrastructure.
+All installations, systems, and buildings that contribute to the primary operation of a country are considered critical infrastructure.
 These are jails, police and firefighter stations, power plants and transformer stations, telecommunication units, water stations, pumping stations, hospitals, subways, bus terminals, presidential palace, city halls, schools and universities, local governmental units, and national heritage buildings.
-Singapore, Germany, the UK, the Netherlands, Sweden, Switzerland, France, they all protect their critical infrastructure.
+Singapore, Germany, the UK, the Netherlands, Sweden, Switzerland, France — all protect their critical infrastructure.
 Why not the Philippines?

 Quality Made in Germany reduces flooding of critical infrastructure

 Critical infrastructure can be protected against flood damages with modern flood control technology.
-These are demountable flood barriers, mobile flood barriers, flood doors and gates, sliding, self-rising, automatic flood barriers, and even permanent glass walls for aesthetic purposes.
+These are demountable flood barriers, mobile flood barriers, flood doors and gates, sliding, self-closing, automatic flood barriers, and even permanent glass walls for aesthetic purposes.
 The material is made of marine-grade aluminum and is lightweight, or of stainless or hot-dipped galvanized steel for special application.
 Also, it can last for 50 years and longer.

 Has it been proven?
 Yes.
 With more than 65,000 installed systems in 34 countries since 1990, and with certifications from the US-based FM Global insurance and even from the Philippine DPWH, you know that these spell business.

-The technology is proven by 11 nuclear power plants in France, 6 in the United Kingdom, the oldest university in Cork, Ireland, – why is the Philippine UST not simply copying what the University of Cork has done? – the Wall Street Plaza, the PORSCHE headquarters in Stuttgart, and TOP 100 companies like BASF, Nestle, McDonalds, Porsche, and many more.
+The technology is proven by 11 nuclear power plants in France, 6 in the United Kingdom, the oldest university in Cork, Ireland, – why is the Philippine UST not simply copying what the University of Cork has done? – the Wall Street Plaza, the PORSCHE headquarters in Stuttgart, and TOP 100 companies like BASF, Nestle, McDonald’s, Porsche, and many more.

 In the Philippines, SM recently protected two malls in Bacoor and Molino, Cavite.
 Still, the majority of the country remains hesitant about this.
 Do not wait too long to protect yourself against flood damages.
 The next typhoon is yet to come.
 And another after it.